erri4/websocket/README.md

     >>>cd websocket
     >>>flask run

-server is now running on your local net at your ipv4 address.<br>
+server is now running on your local net at your ip address.
-if you are not connected to any network it is running on 127.0.0.1.